captainsafia/talks/slides/slides.md

 class: text-center
 ---

-# minimal apis from scratch
+# building minimal apis from scratch
 ## a pair programming session with @captainsafia

 ---